 - On Windows Vista and newer Windows operating systems, a script running in the System context (Session 0) cannot display messages on its own.
-To display messages, the script must use the Action.DisplayMessage methods or another mechanism. - Scripts running in the User context execute with the right of the user session. - Scripts running in the System context have the same rights as Windows services.
+To display messages, the script must use the Action.DisplayMessage methods or another mechanism.
+However, on Windows XP, scripts might be able to perform direct dialog displays. - Scripts running in the User context execute with the right of the user session. - Scripts running in the System context have the same rights as Windows services.